 He was an absolute fan of the Sherry and had a sizable amount of food every day at his Bear Head Tavern in London.
 Again and again this wine was mentioned by name in scenes from his works, for example in Richard III, Henry VI, The Merry Wives of Windsor and Henry IV In this context, Shakespeare's figure was Falstaff indirectly on the naming for the sparkling wine involved.
 In the drama Heinrich VI.
 Shakespeare also mentions a wine from the area called "Charneco" at the time, known as the "King of Portuguese white wines" Bucelas, about which he also praised privately.

-In his drama Macbeth, Shakspeare describes the problem of having too much alcohol in connection with sex, which ends in the worst case with a drama: The trunk is a great carrier of three things - red noses, sleep and urine.
-He promotes and suppresses boasting at the same time: he promotes desire and weakens the action.
+In his drama Macbeth, Shakspeare describes the problem of too much alcohol in connection with sex, which in the worst case ends in drama: the trunk is a great carrier of three things - red noses, sleep and urine.
+He encourages and dampens cheating: he encourages desire and weakens doing.